Shaquille O'Neal Unloads On 'Baby' Ben Simmons

-Shaquille O’Neal has unleashed on Sixers holdout Ben Simmons.
+Shaquille O’Neal has unleashed on beleaguered Sixers star Ben Simmons.
 Simmons has refused to play for the Sixers all season, reportedly because of a critical answer his coach gave media months ago about his performance after a poor playoff game.

 Sixers coach Doc Rivers’, after Philadelphia was eliminated from the playoffs by the Hawks last year, was asked by a journalist if he believed Simmons could be point guard on a championship team.
 “I don’t even know the answer to that right now,” Rivers said.